-White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him as Speaker
+White House Aide Rewards Paul Ryan’s Loyalty With Talk of Ousting Him As Speaker

 On Monday, The Weekly Standard revealed that White House budget director Mick Mulvaney actually endorsed the idea openly a day earlier at a conference the magazine hosted in Colorado.

-“I’ve talked with Kevin about this privately but not as much publicly,” Mulvaney said when Fox News’s Bret Baier asked him about the plan.
+“I’ve talked with Kevin about this privately but not as much publicly,” Mulvaney said when Fox News’ Bret Baier asked him about the plan.
 “Wouldn’t it be great to force a Democrat running in a tight race to have to put up or shut up about voting for Nancy Pelosi eight weeks before an election?
 That’s a really, really good vote for us to force if we can figure out how to do it.”

 As the Washington Post’s Dave Weigel explains, the remark shows Mulvaney doesn’t understand the dynamics among House Democrats.
 While about a third of all GOP midterm ads in this cycle have attacked Pelosi, there are only a few close races where a vote for or against the minority leader could be a factor.
 Nearly every incumbent Democrat has already voted for her at least once, and someone like Democratic Representative Conor Lamb might welcome the opportunity to vote against her just weeks before an election in Trump country.